Swipe

 • Family: flower

-• Plants per square patch: 1 at the back of the garden box or against the trellis
+• Plants per square patch: 1 at the back of the garden box, ideally next to a trellis

 • Height: 200 - 250 cm